Virginia Tech vs. Duke NCAA Football Odds, Plays and Insights | November 13, 2021

 Duke Stats and Trends

-- Duke has played nine games, with four wins against the spread.

-- The Blue Devils have been underdogs by 11 points or more three times this year and have not covered the spread once.
+- This year, the Blue Devils are winless against the spread when entering a game as an underdog of 11 points or more (in three chances).

-- Duke's games this year have eclipsed the over/under four times in nine opportunities (44.4%).
+- Duke's games this year have hit the over on four of nine set point totals (44.4%).

-- Duke is 4-2 against the spread and 3-3 overall in games when it records more than 21.8 points.
+- When Duke records more than 21.8 points, it is 4-2 against the spread and 3-3 overall.

-- Duke is 4-2 against the spread and 3-3 overall when the team piles up more than 375.9 yards.
+- Duke is 4-2 against the spread and 3-3 overall when the team churns out over 375.9 yards.

-- This year the Blue Devils have turned the ball over 17 times, six more than the Hokies' takeaways (11).
+- The Blue Devils have turned the ball over 17 times this season, six more turnovers than the Hokies have forced (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.